basomingera/iBasket-TP/README.md

 	**It is a Basketball like game but it is a single player game adapted from the usual iOS game called iBasket.**
 Requirement to run the game:
 ---
-To be able to run the Game, it is needed to have a computer where Python3 and Pygame are installed.
+To be able to run the Game, it is needed to have a computer with Python3 and Pygame installed.
 To install Pygame on a Linux-Ubuntu based OS:
  1. open terminel
+ 2.  run commands:
- 2.  run command #sudo apt-get install python3-pygame
+	sudo apt-get install mercurial python3-pip libfreetype6-dev
- 3. provide the root's password
+	sudo apt-get build-dep python-pygame
+	sudo pip3 install hg+http://bitbucket.org/pygame/pygame

 How to run the game:
 ---
 To run the application in a Linux based environemt: